Venezuela: Humanitarian Support Targets 2,780 Students for Hunger Relief Program.

 This much-needed program will provide daily school lunches (from Monday to Friday) for 2,780 students.
 Because of the favorable exchange rate against the enormously devalued national currency, a donation of $5 will provide lunches to five students for a week.
 La Salle International is raising $28,000 in funds to provide one trimester’s allocation of food to all these students.

-100% of your gift will go directly to providing nutritious lunches to students in Venezuela.
+Contributions went directly to providing nutritious lunches to students in Venezuela.